The image shows a thumbnail from bot & salz for the blog post Buzzword Bakery and the topic of employer branding.

 Social media plays a crucial role in spreading authentic success stories in employees' first and second-degree networks.
 Companies that tell their stories on such platforms gain more brand ambassadors and followers in the talent community.
 A positive snowball effect can be achieved if this commitment is not only valued but also actively encouraged.

-Social brand ambassadors can be recruited through targeted programs and motivated to tell their individual stories.
-Regular internal campaigns in which employees who identify with their job and employer share their personal experiences ensure greater authenticity and reach.
+Social brand ambassadors can be recruited through targeted programs and encouraged to share their individual stories.
+Regular internal campaigns in which employees who identify with their job and employer share their personal experiences help increase authenticity and reach.
+Learn how to do this in our guide Successfully Showcase Your Brand with Promotional Videos and highlight the people behind your brand.
+Such stories also create emotional connections and convey that there are real people behind the brand—people whose words potential employees tend to trust far more than a company’s employer branding promises.

 The "next normal"

-COVID was the catalyst for the inevitable change in the reality of work towards WFH and hybrid models.
-What were genuine arguments in the battle for "human resources" just a few years ago are now (quite rightly) taken for granted.
-After all, the "next normal" should not be uncharted territory for modern-thinking companies that take an honest look at the working and living realities of their employees.
+COVID served as the catalyst for the inevitable shift in the reality of work toward remote work and hybrid models.
+What were genuine selling points in the battle for „human resources“ just a few years ago are now (quite rightly) taken for granted.
+After all, for forward-thinking companies that honestly engage with the realities of their employees„ work and personal lives, the ”Next Normal” should not be uncharted territory.
+In the modern age, this also includes an accessible digital infrastructure for everyone—get your online channels ready in time for the Accessibility Reinforcement Act (BFSG) before.

 For example, those who offer a flexible work schedule between remote and office are no longer perceived as attractive, but rather those who can demonstrate a resilient strategy for dealing with the blurred boundary between work and private life in a healthy way.
 An example of this strategy could be a structured wellness program that addresses the needs of remote employees and focuses on mental health.